iabsis/pyscanweb/README.md

-# pyscan
+# pyscanweb

-Pyscan is a web interface that allows users to use the pyinsane library.
+Pyscan is a web interface that allows users to use the pyinsane library through their navigator.

 # Development